urban-tep/documentation/source/community-guide/platform/information-areas.rst

 	:figclass: img-border
 	:width: 600px

-- a list of the most recent feeds from selected twitter accounts (with associated keywords to really focus the results on the geohazards)
+- a list of the most recent feeds from selected twitter accounts (with associated keywords to really focus the results on the urban activities)

 .. figure:: ../../includes/news_tweets.png
 	:figclass: img-border

-- a list of the most recent posts from the tep geohazards `Tumblr blog <http://geohazards-tep.tumblr.com>`_.
+- a list of the most recent posts from the tep urban `Tumblr blog <http://urban-tep.tumblr.com>`_.

 .. figure:: ../../includes/news_tumblr.png
 	:figclass: img-border